Fast gradient-free optimization of excitations in variational quantum eigensolvers: Supplementary experimental results and analyses

 \subsection{Analysis of dissociation curve experiments on local minima avoidance}

 Particular attention should be drawn to the two data points of the \ce{H2O} dissociation curve (Fig.~\ref{fig:diss_curve_H2O_gd_cobyla}) at the bond distances of $\SI{2.02}{\angstrom}$ and $\SI{2.06}{\angstrom}$.
 The convergence analysis for these data points can be inferred from Fig.~\ref{fig:H2O_remaining_bls}.
 As detailed in Sec.~\ref{sec:methods_fixed_ansatz}, all parameters have been optimized in their order of appearance in the UCCSD ansatz, i.e., a fixed order.
 Figures \ref{fig:H2O_idx39} and \ref{fig:H2O_idx40} depict cases in which this order causes ExcitationSolve to get stuck either in local minima or extremely flat parts of the optimization landscape, thus failing to converge within a reasonable number of energy evaluations.
 Meanwhile, Fig.~\ref{fig:H2O_idx39} also provides further evidence for the utility of 2D optimization, which successfully converges to the global minimum within the expressivity of the ansatz.
 While the 2D optimization can be utilized to avoid local minima, our heuristic to simultaneously optimize the two most impacting parameters may not succeed in some rare instances.
 We have found one example in Fig.~\ref{fig:H2O_idx40}, where both the 1D and 2D optimizers get stuck.
 Fortunately, randomly shuffling the parameter order in each VQE iteration while performing solely 1D optimization achieves convergence for both cases.
+Randomly shuffling the parameter order means that we randomly change the order in which we optimize the parameters at the beginning of each VQE iteration, while all parameters are optimized using ExcitationSolve 1D optimization.
+We note that this shuffling does not guarantee convergence to the optimal parameters in general and here we show only one instance of shuffling where it succeeded.
+We did not find a systematic way of deciding when to apply shuffling to avoid local minima and leave this for future work.
 In the case where the 2D optimizer already converges (Fig.~\ref{fig:H2O_idx39}), it is still notably faster than the shuffled 1D approach.